Auto Defects the Number One Consumer Complaint

 In one case, a Massachusetts consumer who leased a used car asked the auto dealer to fix electrical problems in the vehicle.
 The dealer said he would fix it for $4,000, and when she asked to be let out of the lease the dealer refused.
 Auto-related laws in Massachusetts don't apply to leasing used cars, unlike new cars that are leased, the group said.

 Have you been the victim of lemon law violations or auto dealer fraud?
 If so, we'd like to talk to you.

-The Law Office of Boyd M. Mayo, PLLC routinely represents consumers who purchased new or used defective or lemon vehicles.
+The Mayo Law Group PLLC routinely represents consumers who purchased new or used defective or lemon vehicles.
 If you have been the victim of lemon law violations or auto dealer fraud, call us 509.381.5091 or through the contact form below.
 Consultations are free and confidential.